danschultz/stitch/README.md

 ```

 ## Usage
-Stitch looks for links to a sprite sheet's CSS file.
-If one is found, it'll generate a CSS file and sprite sheet with all the PNGs that are contained within the directory of the same name as the sprite sheet.
+To generate a CSS sprite sheet, have your HTML reference a CSS file with the same name as a directory that has your sprite images.

 For example, lets say you have a Dart application with the following folder structure: